African American Shoemakers and Shoe Repairers in Lexington, KY Prior to 1900

-Shoe makers in Lexington, mentioned in newspapers:
+Shoemakers in Lexington mentioned in newspapers:

-- George Robinson (1863-1911), a shoe maker who was born in Kentucky, died in 1911 after being burned in a fire at his home at 180 Locust Avenue in Lexington, KY.
-Source: Lexington Leader, 08/28/1911, p.
+- George Robinson (1863-1911) A shoemaker born in Kentucky, he died in 1911 after being burned in a fire at his home at 180 Locust Avenue in Lexington, KY.
+Source: Lexington Leader, 8/28/1911, p.
 1. Robinson was a widow, according to the 1910 U.S. Federal Census.